Posted on Oct 2, 2020

 The law is complex, and it can be difficult to explain its processes to native English speakers.
 So how do you manage this when you're working with a client from another culture?
 Or if your client has a poor understanding of English?
 This can be a challenge for even the most experienced lawyers.
-We've put together a list of practical steps to help you overcome cultural clashes and serve your clients even better.
+We've put together a list of practical steps on how to improve cross-cultural communication and serve your clients even better.

 Australia is a multicultural country.
 There are over 7.5 million migrants living in Australia and around one-third of the population was born overseas.
 Unsurprisingly, this diversity is also reflected in the client base that lawyers see each day.